-York Support Services Network is a community-based agency that offers a range of case management and community crisis services, to support individuals with a developmental disability and/or a serious mental illness.
+York Support Services Network is a community-based agency that offers a range of case management and community crisis services, to support people with a developmental disability and/or a serious mental illness.
 YSSN also provides services within the Children’s Services Sector, offering Children’s Case Coordination.

 YSSN is well established